 93. Castle Street / High Street / Cotton Street, Bolsover.
-Located on these three roads in this historical Derbyshire town are several GEC Z5640 lanterns supported on cast iron columns - possibly made by Revo but unusually there is no manufacturer's name on the casting.
-The lanterns are in good condition for their age - obviously the bowls have yellowed over time and the canopies have been drilled to facilitate photocells, but many lanterns still appear to be fitted with their glass refractor rings.
-Today, the lanterns are fitted with SON lamps but they are likely to have run mercury lamps when new.
-Depending on the age of the lanterns, they are possibly original to the columns - the lantern design being launched in the 1950s.
+Located on these three roads in this historical Derbyshire town are several GEC Z5640 lanterns supported on cast iron columns - possibly made by Revo (as the top of the patterning resembles this company's 'Hull' design), but unusually, there is no manufacturer's name on the casting.
+The lanterns are in good condition for their age - obviously, the bowls have yellowed over time and the canopies have been drilled to facilitate photocells, but many lanterns still appear to be fitted with their glass refractor rings.
+The lanterns are fitted with high pressure sodium (SON) lamps, and this appears to be how they were specified originally, rather than being converted from mercury vapour (MBF) lamps at an earlier time.
+I had wondered originally if they may have been fitted when the columns were installed, as the lantern design dates back to the 1950s; however, apparently, the majority of these lanterns replaced Thorn Gamma 6 post-tops in the 1980s, in conjunction with some major renovation work that was undertaken on the adjacent Bolsover Castle at the same time.

 This, and the following example, are located on Castle Street.